textpattern/textpattern/sites/README.txt

     https://admin.example.com  <-- URL to your site's secure admin area login

 ----------------------------
-Step 1: Configure Web Server
+Step 1: Configure web server
 ----------------------------

 In order to separate the admin area into its own subdomain, you will need to use